Fracking in the Permian Basin

 To get to the oil in the Permian Basin, companies like Pioneer Natural Resources, Chevron, Occidental Petroleum, EOG Resources, ExxonMobil and ConocoPhillips almost always use fracking.
 Fracking is an extremely destructive, unconventional way of extracting oil and gas which is otherwise not extractable.
 81% of all fracking worldwide takes place in the US.[16]
 The largest US fracking regions are Eagle Ford in Texas, the Appalachian Basin in Pennsylvania, West Virginia and Ohio and the Permian Basin in New Mexico and Texas.[17]
 The Permian Basin is the largest of them all.[18]

 The companies in the Permian Basin use fracking because the oil and gas is trapped underground in compressed layers of shale.[19]
 To crack open the shale, the companies have drilled tens of thousands of fracking wells.[20]
 They pump truckloads of water, sand and chemicals into the ground to release the oil and gas.[21]
 One single fracking well can use up to 42,500,000 liters (11,227,312 gallons) of water and up to 14,514,955 kg (32,000,000 lbs) of sand.[22][23]
 For a single barrel of fracked oil, the companies produce about 4 to 7 barrels of toxic wastewater.[24]
 The companies dispose of the wastewater in different ways.
 In some cases, they store it in open pits.
-These pits frequently leak and contaminate groundwater.15549 Often, the companies inject the wastewater back into the ground.[25][26]
+These pits frequently leak and contaminate groundwater.1554921423 Often, the companies inject the wastewater back into the ground.[25][26]
 The pressure from the injected wastewater can cause earthquakes.[27][28][29]
 The number of earthquakes in the Permian Basin has been increasing since the fracking boom began gathering pace.
 On the Texas side of the Permian Basin alone, there have been approximately 2,700 earthquakes since 2017.14669 Scientists see a clear link to the oil and gas industry - as does the State of Texas.
-After the number of earthquakes in Texas doubled in 2021, the regulators banned the underground injection of wastewater in a large part of the Permian Basin.14671
+Regulators banned the underground injection of wastewater in a large part of the Permian Basin, but the region continues to be struck by earthquakes.1467121424

 A Network of Pollution

-The companies transport a lot of the oil and gas from the Permian Basin to the Texas Gulf Coast.[31]
+The companies transport a lot of the oil and gas from the Permian Basin to the Gulf Coast.[31]
 From there, a never-ending stream of cargo ships transports it out into the world.[32]
-However, the companies are producing so much oil and gas that they are running out of pipelines to carry it all to the Gulf Coast.[33]
-So, the companies are building more pipelines, oil export terminals, liquefied natural gas (LNG) terminals, gas processing plants and petrochemical complexes as fast as they can.[35][36][37]15551
+However, the companies are producing so much oil and gas that they are running out of pipelines to carry it all to the coast.[33]
+So, the companies are building more pipelines, oil export terminals, liquefied natural gas (LNG) terminals, gas processing plants and petrochemical complexes as fast as they can.[35][36][37]15551 Rising demand for US natural gas in the wake of Russia’s invasion of Ukraine has further accelerated development of export infrastructure.
+In 2024, the company DeLa Express announced plans to lay a 690 mile (1110 km) gas pipeline all the way to the Louisiana section of the Gulf coast.
+In total, 21 LNG export facilities are currently being planned along the US Gulf Coast.21425

 The companies are racing to build more oil and gas infrastructure.
 Credit: Julie Dermansky

 The climate impact of Permian oil and gas is even greater than that of coal.[38]
 Pioneer Natural Resources, Chevron and the other Permian producers simply burn off (flare) excess gas that cannot be directed into pipelines without further treatment.[40]15553 As a result, a constant flow of smoke and flames pollute the air.
 Large amounts of carbon dioxide are released every day.[41]
 Sometimes, however, the companies simply release (vent) excess gas into the atmosphere without burning it off.[42]
 Fossil gas consists mostly of methane, so the companies are actually emitting almost pure methane into the air.[43]
 Over a period of 20 years, methane is 86 times worse for global warming than carbon dioxide.[44]
 Even though New Mexico has introduced stricter rules for flaring and venting, many companies are continuing as if nothing changed.
-Ultimately, there aren’t enough inspectors to enforce the restrictions.15555 In 2020, researchers found that the Permian Basin had a 60% higher methane leakage rate than other US oil and gas regions.[45]14673 Finally, the US Environmental Protection Agency has decided to act on the situation.
+Ultimately, there aren’t enough inspectors to enforce the restrictions.15555 Overflight data has repeatedly shown that the biggest methane leaks of all US oil and gas regions come from the Permian Basin.[45]146732142621427 Finally, the US Environmental Protection Agency has decided to act on the situation.
 The industry is doing all it can to prevent stricter federal rules for ozone and methane emissions.15557

 Constant flaring of gas causes massive CO2 emissions and lights up the sky day and night.
 Credit: acritely_photo / Alamy Stock Photo